Share On Social!

 About 11% of the project is commercial space for child and youth development center, resident leadership programs, and a café, which will involve community groups like PODER, Mission Neighborhood Centers, and Jamestown Community Center, as reported by the San Francisco Business Times.

-The park also will overlook a new city park.
+The project also will connect a new city park, In Chan Kaajal.

 “Our design gracefully maximizes density to create a development offering opportunities for community-building among a diverse mix of residents,” according to the project proposal, according to the San Francisco Business Times.
 “Our vision for this key site is guided and inspired by the many organizations working to preserve the Mission as a home for generations of families and youth.”